 Amy is the founder of Whitney Base Camp & Climbing School.
 She has been dubbed by John Long as “the high priestess of the High Sierra” and strives to live up to the title.
-Living in Lone Pine for nearly a decade, Amy has spent thousands of hours exploring all that the area has to offer.
+Living in the area for more than a decade, Amy has spent thousands of hours exploring all the hidden gems the area has to offer.

 Trevor is a Sierra Nevada enthusiast and has climbed, hiked and skied here for over half his life.
 He has a close familiarity that comes from decades of playing, working, and living among these mountains.
 From alpine rock routes in the Palisades to ice climbs in Tuolumne and Yosemite, you will find him just as comfortable hiking the JMT in summer as doing a tran-sierra on skis.

 Consequently, Trevor is as willing to take a casual ski tour as to engage in a steep descent, or to scramble up an easy ridge as to attempt a technical rock climb, usually with his camera strapped to his chest capturing some future work that you can view at his website. www.wildincognito.com

 The best part of adventuring with Trevor is the constant smile you will see from him.
 Whether its rain or snow, hard or tiring, Trevor never ceases to amaze you with a genuine, ear-to-ear smile…taking it all in.

 “Trevor Anthes was fantastic, and I could not have asked for a better guide.
 Of course, it was great to have someone who really knows the route down at the 10 ft scale, as well as at the quarter mile scale.
 He also gave me a lot of “room” to walk at my own pace and handle the difficult spots without overdoing the instructions.”
 Client – Stu Pettygrove